lauritswl/Laurits_Vault/CogNotes/SociCog/301  Social Cognition.md

+the cognitive processes that underlie social interactions, including perceiving, interpreting and responding to social information, such as the behaviours and intentions of others.

 Social cognition regards individuals doing information processing about:
 * information about each other (ToM)
 * information in a social context (social simon effect)
 * information with another people (dialogically extended mind)

 The increased brain size of humans have been attributed to two hypotheses: